cemoga/javascript-challenge/README.md

 # File Description
 ### - `javascript-challenge/`
 #### - `UFO-Level-1`
-- Contains the files to run the `Level-1`part of the project
+- Contains the files to run the `Level-1`part of the project.+
 ##### - index.html
 - It contains the HTML code necessary to interact with the final user.
 - The index file references and uses `.css`, `.js` code contain in the `UFO-Level-1/static` folder.